superhighfives/releasecast/README.md

 ## Output

-Releasecast will place the dmg, markdown file, and (if you provided a folder of previous releases) a collection of deltas, into the current directory (or you can pass in your own via the `--output` flag).
+Releasecast will place the dmg, appcast.xml, markdown file, and (if you provided a folder of previous releases) a collection of deltas, into the current directory (or you can pass in your own via the `--output` flag).

 ---